thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 12.1 Basic configuration
 -----------------------

-The `thymeleaf-spring4` integration package includes integration with Spring WebFlow 2.3.x.
+The Thymeleaf + Spring integration packages include integration with Spring WebFlow (2.3+).

 WebFlow includes some AJAX capabilities for rendering fragments of the displayed page when specific events (_transitions_) are triggered, and in order to enable